Code-With-aashi/Code-With-aashi/README.md

 <h2 align="center">
-I'm a junior Data Scientist  💻!
+I'm a Data Scientist  💻!
 </h2>

 I love the entire process of developing models.
 I love the challenge of finding caches and spending time to meet new people.